+XX.
+Inflatable Sign: An inflatable sign is a temporary, three-dimensional advertising display that is expanded and supported by air or gas pressure.

 14. Integral Sign: Integral signs are names and addresses of buildings, dates of erection, monument citations, commemorative tablets and the like, when carved into stone, concrete or similar material or made of metal or other permanent material, and which are intended to be a permanent part of the building regardless of the occupant or use.